Keksuccino/FancyMenu/README.md

 # About

-This is the dev repo for FancyMenu v3, which is currently in development.
+This is the repository for FancyMenu v3.

 # Copyright